craole-cc/dotDots/README.md

 dotDOTS is a collection of my personal tools and configuration files designed to be portable and efficient across various systems and environments.
 These configurations reflect my approach to creating a streamlined and consistent setup for:

 - **Windows**: Primarily using Git Bash with support through `.dotsrc` to manage configurations.
 While I rarely use WSL but when I do, I use NixWSL, these are supported when needed.
 - **Linux**: Focused on NixOS with flakes integration.
-Systems without nixos can use stanalone nix and home-manager or even less, just the dotsrc like on windows
+Systems without NixOS can use standalone nix and home-manager or even less, just the dotsrc like on windows
 - **macOS**: Additional configuration through nix-darwin and home-manager.

 The goal of these configurations is to enhance efficiency, maintain portability, and prioritize simplicity while ensuring compatibility across devices ranging from desktops and laptops to servers and Raspberry Pi systems.